wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 locks are released before virtual write locks are acquired.
 As shown in the example above, another thread may commit in-between without being detected, making the entire schedule non-serializable.

+There is one special case, however, that incremental validation suffices to guarantee serializability.
+For read-only transactions, if incremental validation is performed on every read, or at least on the last read, then post-validation of reads is unnecessary, as no virtual write lock is acquired.

 Non-atomic Read-Modify-Write does not always result in non-serializable schedules.
 As shown in [Serializable Non-OCC Schedule Example 2](#serializable-non-occ-example-2) of the previous section, transaction 2 begins and commits between transaction 1's read phase and serial validation-write phase.
 Transaction 2's write